Robust Frequent Directions with Application in Online Learning: The Proof of Theorem

 The first inequality is obtained by Lemma \ref{lemma:uinorm3} since the spectral norm is unitarily invariant, and the second inequality is the property of maximization operator.
-The last inequality can be checked easily by the property of medium and the equivalence of SVD and eigenvector decomposition for positive semi-definite matrix.
+The last inequality can be checked easily by the property of max operation and the equivalence of SVD and eigenvector decomposition for positive semi-definite matrix.
+The first equality is based on the definition of spectral norm.
+The second equality holds due to the fact $\rk(\C\C^\top)\leq k$ which leads $\sigma_i(\C\C^\top)=0$ for any $i>k$.
+Note that all above equalities occur for $\C={\hat\C}=\U_k(\bSigma_k-{\xi}\I_k)^{1/2}\Q$, $\delta={\hat\delta}$ and $\xi\in[\sigma_d,\sigma_{k+1}]$.
+Hence we prove the optimality of $({\hat\C}, {\hat\delta})$.